Waldkorn/Langtons-ant/README.md

 # langton's ant 4 colors

-Basically the same idea but this time langton ant changes colors as follows: black => blue => red => green => black.
+Basically the same idea but this time langton ant changes colors as follows: white => blue => red => green => white.
 The ant will move left, right, right, left respectively.

 The patterns created here are more symmetrical.